obss/trapper/README.md

 dataset loading script as explained [here](https://huggingface.co/docs/datasets/dataset_script.html).

-### Full support for metrics through jury
+### Full Support for Metrics through Jury

-In trapper, we integrated the underlying metric computation system through [jury](https://github.com/obss/jury) library.
-Jury adopts and extends HuggingFace's datasets library.
+Trapper supports the common NLP metrics through [obss/jury](https://github.com/obss/jury).
+Jury adopts and extends 🤗 datasets library.
 For metric computation during training you can use jury style metric instantiation/configuration to set up on your trapper configuration file to compute metrics on the fly on eval dataset with a specified `eval_steps` value.
 If your desired metric is not yet available on jury or datasets, you can still create your own by extending `trapper.Metric` and utilizing either `jury.Metric` or `datasets.Metric` for handling larger set of cases on predictions.
-Also, you can open a PR to `jury` for your own metric implementation as well :).

 ### Abstractions and Base Classes